Skip over navigation

 Yacht charter provisioning

-In an ideal situation, some essentials should already be on board your charter yacht and with the right charter company you should not have to worry about the following provisions.
+In an ideal situation, some essentials should already be on board your charter yacht and the top charter companies will provide the following provisions for you.
+But note that in Greece, Croatia and Turkey, you will have to request or bring along most of these.

-- Bottles of water - against a first day heatstroke
+• Ample drinking water (bottled) – against a first day heatstroke

 Yacht charter provisioning list